Tumekab/its-coming-home/README.md

-# It's Come Home: a 5-a-side football team generator.
+# It's Coming Home: a 5-a-side football team generator.
 This app was produced to fulfill the brief of the individual technical challenge set at the end of the DevelopMe Fellowship.
 This is the repository for the front-end of the app.
 To see the app visit [here](https://tumekab.github.io/tech-challenge/#/).
+Mock up design is [here](https://www.figma.com/file/RcJDSXs8wxnqpxcnsA8QtE/It-s-Coming-Home?node-id=0%3A1.)

 ## Brief
 The core of the challenge is to create a tool which randomly picks 5-a-side football teams from a list of 10 names.